mooorkey/terminal-app/README.md

 #### Corner Cases - Some Examples

 - If the cat name is accidently not given, we implemented a loop so that the user has the opportunity to write in the cat's name.
 If the user does not enter anything after three tries, it creates a cat object named "The Cat Without A Name."
 In future extensions we could implement the program so that a cat is created only when making a booking, or have the input of only being accepted with certain characters in a certain format with regex.

 - We avoided many corner cases by having our navigation through the TTY-Prompt.
 One challenge using this gem was to format our data for the prompt, and also getting the correct data we want back from the menu (such as changing a string to a symbol, to update our availability hash).
 However, using this meant that we could avoid a user inputting an invalid option.

 - There was the possibility of the user selecting "view booking" if a booking hadn't been booked in yet.
 We set the status of a booking to nil inside the cat class when it is initialized so that we could create an if statement around if there was a booking or not.
 This way, if the user tries to view a booking that doesn't exist, they will see a friendly error message.

 #### Future Extensions

 The code has been designed to be modular and DRY as possible, with thought toward how the app could be modified in the future.

 Some possible future implementations include:

+- Be able to book the cats into activities while on their stay.
-* Currently the app does not save the booking in any way.
+- Currently the app does not save the booking in any way.
 We would implement saving the booking and also sending a copy of the booking to the user's email.
-* A user will be able to log in with a password, store all their bookings and see past bookings.
+- A user will be able to log in with a password, store all their bookings and see past bookings.
-* The user will be able to pay for the booking using a credit card.
+- The user will be able to pay for the booking using a credit card.
-* Allow the user to booking into more than just one week but any date for any amount of time.
+- Allow the user to booking into more than just one week but any date for any amount of time.
-* Allow the app to accept multiple cats, and multiple bookings.
+- Allow the app to accept multiple cats, and multiple bookings, and be able to implement multiple hotels (such as hotels in different locations).
-* Get the cat's age and recommend certain rooms or activities based on their age.
+- Get the cat's age and recommend certain rooms or activities based on their age.
-* Allow the user to enter information regarding special considerations for their cat, for example if their cat has any behavioural, medical or dietary concerns.
+- Allow the user to enter information regarding special considerations for their cat, for example if their cat has any behavioural, medical or dietary concerns.
-* Style the colours of the app using the gem [pastel](https://github.com/piotrmurach/pastel)
+- Style the colours of the app using the gem [pastel](https://github.com/piotrmurach/pastel)

 We tried to implement a future extension - adding activities to the order.
 Code for this can be viewed in the folder `./activities` - this is just a copy of where the app was at when the extension was abandoned.
 This would have used an activity class and added the activities to the booking in a similar way to the rooms being added.
 We just ran out of time to implement it the way we would have liked.

 ![extension - activities](./docs/2019-04-24-activities.jpg)